cms-opendata-workshop/workshop2021-lesson-preexercise-cpp-and-root/_episodes/04-root-and-cpp-fill-a-histogram.md

 ## Filling a histogram

 ROOT can easily fill a histogram as you are looping over individual events.
-Let's try creating filling a histogram with the transverse momentum values.
+Let's try creating and filling a histogram with the transverse momentum values.
 We'll start with the `write_ROOT_file.cc` code we wrote in the previous episode and copy what we have to a new file, `fill_histogram.cc`.

 ~~~
 cp write_ROOT_file.cc fill_histogram.cc